 15. or whatever is the best frontier model at the time you read this.
 Sorry GPT-4, but Claude can one-shot complex pieces of code for me, and that’s my main use case for LLMs at the moment.

-16. They’d have to charge somewhere around ~USD$200/month before I’d have to consider, but I’d probably still pay it.
+16. They’d have to charge somewhere around USD$200/month USD$50?/month before I’d have to consider, but I’d probably still pay it.
+(EDIT: Given the availability of free reasonable good LLMs I think my breakeven price point is a lot lower than $200, maybe $50 or so?)
 Though open source models are getting pretty good, so at that price point I imagine other competitors would provide API access to fine-tuned open source models that, while might not be as generally performant, would still be very good in specialised areas (like writing code.)
 At the time I wrote this anecdote (~June 2023) OpenAI was basically the only game in town for capable LLMs accessible to the public, but lots of other companies are nipping at their heels.
 The gap between open and closed source models has been closing too!

 17. The exception to the rule is things that have a large value-add otherwise to justify the size.
 I own a 32” 4K screen plus a monitor stand for it that I have attached to the desk at where ever I happen to work at every day (which is currently LISA).
 The added productivity of having a large screen + the desk real estate I get back from having a nice monitor arm to hold it is to me justified, and both are liquid enough assets I could quickly sell them if I needed to move again.